Best Console MMORPGs

 Launched: October 1, 2024

-One of the newest MMORPGs to arrive on console, and completely free to play — Throne & Liberty drew an enormous launch crowd, hitting nearly 15 million players on its release weekend.
-As one of the most anticipated MMORPG releases in recent years, it promised a next-gen experience with stunning visuals and a massive seamless world to explore.
+One of the newest MMORPGs to arrive on console and completely free to play Throne and Liberty drew an enormous launch crowd, reportedly hitting nearly 15 million players during its release window.
+As one of the most anticipated MMORPG launches in recent years, it promised a next-generation experience built around large-scale battles, modern visuals, and a seamless open world.

-Things to keep in mind: While T&L is fun and visually impressive, its monetisation model is widely criticised.
-Pay-to-win mechanics are very apparent, with players able to purchase direct power advantages.
-Daily time-gated content and repetitive login tasks can also become tiresome, leading many to feel burned out quickly.
+Things to keep in mind: While Throne and Liberty is visually impressive and easy to jump into, its monetisation model has been widely criticised.
+Pay-to-win elements are hard to ignore, with players able to purchase direct power advantages.
+Daily time-gated systems and repetitive login-driven progression can also lead to burnout, particularly for players looking for a long-term MMO commitment.

-My take: I was really disappointed by the heavy pay-to-win structure at launch and chose to skip it initially.
-However, I later gave it a try and actually found some casual enjoyment in exploring and levelling.
-The world is genuinely beautiful, and the large-scale public events — even at low levels — feel active and exciting.
+My take: I was initially put off by the heavy pay-to-win structure and skipped the game at launch.
+When I eventually gave it a proper try, I did find some casual enjoyment in levelling and exploring the world.
+Visually, it’s genuinely impressive, and the large-scale public events feel active and exciting, even at lower levels.

 5. Black Desert Online